jchin1968/presentations/decks/automated-testing/behat-workshop/slides.md

 - Extends from Test Driven Development (TDD) - *Tests first, then Code*
 - Based on outcome as it appears to an end-user
 - Tests are written in a human-readable format using a language called Gherkin
-- Writing tests is a shared process between end users and developers
+- Writing tests becomes a shared process between end users and developers

 ???
 - PHP implementation of Cucumber which is a Ruby test framework based on BDD (behavior driven development)